If Your Child is Absent:

 If Your Child is Absent We Will...

-- Telephone you on the first day of absence if we have not heard from you;
+- Telephone and text you on the first day of absence if we have not heard from you;

 - Send a member of our Attendance Team, Safeguarding Manager, or year Manager to complete a home visit to your address where appropriate;

 - Invite you into school to discuss the situation with a member of our Attendance Team, Year Manager or Assistant Head Teacher where the absence is causing us concern;